Lars-Water/customhys/README-MultiProcessingApproach.md

       "description": "The periodic refresh serializes the entire root object from the child.
 If a non-pickleable attribute (e.g., a file handle, a thread lock) is added to a replicated object in the future, the refresh mechanism will fail and throw an exception."
     },
     {
-      "id": "TODO-003",
+      "id": "PATTERN-001",
-      "type": "Inconsistency/Bug",
+      "type": "Pattern",
-      "summary": "Progress Bar Updates Will Fail",
+      "summary": "Wrapping Third-Party Library Calls",
-      "description": "The `updateMHProgress` lambda in `_hh_worker_function` calls `proxy_coordinator.hh_base.progress.advance(...)`.
-This attempts to make an RPC call on the `rich.progress` object's method.
-However, since we cannot add `@requires_main_process` to a third-party library's method, this call will be executed locally in the child on a non-functional copy and fail silently or throw an error.
-The correct solution is to wrap the progress calls in dedicated, decorated service methods on `HyperHeuristicBase` itself and call those services from the lambda."
+      "description": "Calls to methods on third-party objects (like a `rich.progress` instance) that live in the main process cannot be decorated directly.
+The correct pattern, used for progress bar updates, is to wrap these calls in dedicated service methods on a root object class like `HyperHeuristicBase`.
+These wrapper methods (`progress_advance`, `progress_start_task`) are then decorated with `@requires_main_process`.
+Child processes call these simple, decorated service methods instead of attempting to make complex proxied calls like `proxy.progress.advance()`."
     },
     {
         "id": "TODO-004",